Prevarication by Proximity: How Craft Imagery Shapes the BetterSax Ligature Narrative

 A More Honest, and Still Compelling, Framing

-“This ligature was designed with input from Peter Jessen, based on handmade prototypes developed in his Copenhagen studio.
-It is now manufactured at scale to make the design accessible to a wider audience.”
+A transparent version of this story could be both accurate and appealing.
+Something like: this ligature was designed with input from Peter Jessen, based on handmade prototypes developed in his Copenhagen studio, and is now manufactured at scale to make the design accessible to a wider audience.

-This framing honors the maker, respects the craft, and acknowledges the realities of production.
+That framing honors the maker, respects the craft, and acknowledges the realities of production.
 It does not borrow artisanal authority to sell an industrial product.

 Conclusion: Clarity Is the New Craft